Internet-of-People/mips/new/mip_process_and_guidelines.md

 Your role as the champion is to write the MIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful MIP will move along:

 ```
-[ WIP ] -> [ DRAFT ] -> ( VOTE ) -> [ ACCEPTED ] -> [ FINAL ]
+[ DRAFT ] -> ( VOTE ) -> [ ACCEPTED ] -> [ FINAL ] ... [ *SUPERCEDED* ]
-                                 -> [ DEFERRED | REJECTED ]
+                                      -> [ DEFERRED ]
+                         [ REJECTED ]
 ```

 Each status change is requested by the MIP author and reviewed by the MIP editors.
 Use a pull request to update the status.
 Please include a link to where people should continue discussing your MIP.
 The MIP editors will process these requests as per the conditions below.

-* **Work in progress (WIP)** -- Once the champion has asked the Mercury community whether an idea has any chance of support, they will write a draft MIP as a [pull request].
-Consider including an implementation if this will aid people in studying the MIP.
+* **Draft** -- Once the champion has asked the Mercury community whether an idea has any chance of support, they will write and submit a draft MIP as a [pull request].
+The PR will initiate a discussion with the MIP editor(s) to prepare the **Draft** MIP for a vote.
-  * :arrow_right: Draft -- If agreeable, MIP editor will assign the MIP a number (generally the issue or PR number related to the MIP) and merge your pull request.
+  * :arrow_right: **Vote** (*pending*) -- If/when requirements for MIP submission are met, a MIP editor will assign the MIP a number (generally the PR number related to the MIP) and merge your pull request.
 The MIP editor will not unreasonably deny an MIP.
-  * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [Mercury philosophy](https://github.com/libertaria-project/wiki/wiki/White-Paper#philosophy).
+  * :x: **Draft** -- Reasons for denying **Vote** (*pending*) status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [Libertaria Bluepaper](https://drive.google.com/file/d/10dRjiuRzcC3TlaKGYFA4duG7FlfUtH7L/view).
-* **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the MIP to be mature and ready to proceed to the next status.
-An MIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core MIPs).
+* **Vote** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your MIP until such point as you believe the MIP to be mature and ready to proceed to the next status via a Core/Community vote.
+To advance the MIP to a vote, add the 'VOTE' tag to the draft MIP PR.
+This will notify the MIP editors to put the MIP up for vote by the Core/Community.
+The vote will have one of four outcomes-
-  * :arrow_right: Last Call -- If agreeable, the MIP editor will assign Last Call status and set a review end date, normally 14 days later.
-  * :x: Last Call -- A request for Last Call status will be denied if material changes are still expected to be made to the draft.
-We hope that MIPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
-Last Call will be denied if the implementation is not complete and supported by the community.
-* **Last Call** -- This MIP will listed prominently on the http://mips.libertaria.world/ website (subscribe via RSS at [last-call.xml](/last-call.xml)).
+  * :arrow_right: **Accepted** (Standards MIPs) -- The Libertaria Developers will assign a target SDK version for release of the implementation.
+Once implemented the **Accepted** MIP will 'automatically' become **Final** for the SDK version it was first implemented in.
+  * :arrow_right: **Final** (Information and Process MIPs) -- A successful **Vote** without material changes or unaddressed complaints will become Final.
+  * :x: **Rejected** -- Voting results in community closing this MIP submission permanently.
+The draft PR will remain in the MIPs repo for historical purposes.
-  * :x: -- A Last Call which results in material changes or substantial unaddressed complaints will cause the MIP to revert to Draft.
+  * :x: **Draft** --  Voting results in material changes or substantial unaddressed complaints will cause the MIP to revert to **Draft**.
-  * :arrow_right: Accepted (Core MIPs only) -- After the review end date, the Libertaria Developers will vote on whether to accept this change.
-If yes, the status will upgrade to Accepted.
-  * :arrow_right: Final (Not core MIPs) -- A successful Last Call without material changes or unaddressed complaints will become Final.
 * **Accepted (Core MIPs only)** -- This is being implemented by Libertaria Developers.
-  * :arrow_right: Final -- Standards Track Core MIPs must be implemented in at least two (2) viable Mercury clients before it can be considered Final.
-When the implementation is complete and supported by the community, the status will be changed to “Final”.
+  * :arrow_right: **Final** -- Standards MIPs must be implemented before they can be considered **Final**.
+When the implementation is complete and supported by the community, the status will 'automatically' be considered **Final**.
 * **Final** -- This MIP represents the current state-of-the-art.
 A Final MIP should only be updated to correct errata.

 Other exceptional statuses include:

-* Deferred -- This is for core MIPs that have been put off for a future hard fork.
+* **Deferred** -- This is for **Accepted** (Standards) MIPs that have been delayed to a later SDK for implemenation (for technical or other reasons).
-* Rejected -- An MIP that is fundamentally broken and will not be implemented.
-* Active -- This is similar to Final, but denotes an MIP which which may be updated without changing its MIP number.
-* Superseded -- An MIP which was previously final but is no longer considered state-of-the-art.
+* **Superseded** -- An MIP which was previously **Final** but is no longer considered state-of-the-art.
 Another MIP will be in Final status and reference the Superseded MIP.

 ## What belongs in a successful MIP?